beoran/governance/CONTRIBUTING.md

  - **MAINTAINER** - Any person that enforces policy and process.
  - **CONTRIBUTOR** - Any person that submits a patch to the source repository.
  - **USER** - Any person that interacts with the final product and MAY contribute feedback.
- - **Author** Any person that writes a specific piece of code or content.
+ - **AUTHOR** Any person that writes a specific piece of code or content.
  - **PLATFORM** - The primary git repository that hosts the project.
- - **Ticket** - A new thread or item created in the project bug or issue tracker.
+ - **TICKET** - A new thread or item created in the project bug or issue tracker.
  - **LICENSE** - The primary Open Source Licence that is applied to the source code repository.
  Unless otherwise stated, the LICENSE, refers to the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) or higher license created by the [Apache Foundation](http://www.apache.org/).